opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 ------

 Here is the demo for above code.
 Click `start` to start your camera and paly it.
-The left video is from your camera directly, and the right one is from OpenCV-JavaScript.
+The left video is from your camera directly, and the right one is from OpenCV.js.
 Click `processing` to gray the video.
 Here we set the video width as 320, and the height will be computed based on the input stream.
 Another tip is that the &lt;canvas&gt; used to draw video stream should be hidden.
 Some core code is in the textbox, and you can change it to investigate more.